Connie Chung discusses her cameo in 'The Undoing' - Local News 8

 “[W]hen I got to ABC, both Diane and Barbara were in the same sort of arena of trying to get these big interviews.
 So, when I tried to go after them, I was told I could not.
 That Barbara and Diane were the only ones who could compete for the interview and I had to stand down.
 And I said, ‘Really?'”

-Chung briefly worked at CNN, hosting a show in 2002 called, “Connie Chung Tonight.”
+“Barbara paved the way for every female journalist who came after her.
+No one has been more supportive of women in journalism and the workplace,” Walters’ longtime representative Cindi Berger told CNN when reached for comment on Friday.

-CNN has reached out to representatives for Chung, Walters, Sawyer and Rather for comment.
+CNN has reached out to representatives for Chung, Sawyer and Rather for comment.

 Comments